Sensory Support

 Rose's Story

-Our team is skilled in hands-on signing and the Deafblind manual alphabet, and can provide tailored communication methods to meet each person's unique needs.
+Our team is skilled in hands-on signing, the Deafblind manual alphabet, and can provide tailored communication methods to meet each person's unique needs, enabling people to communicate with confidence and participate fully in everyday life.

-• Building confidence and empowering personal and social independence.
+• Build confidence and achieve greater personal and social independence.

 Enablement Officers